The Voice (American TV series) season 23: Coaches and host

 Out of the four coaches that appeared in the previous season, only Blake Shelton returned, which marks his twenty-third season as a coach.
 It was also announced that Shelton would be departing from the show at the end of the season after having been a coach since its inaugural season, though he has not ruled out a return as a guest mentor.
 This is the first season in which only one coach from the previous season returns.

 Kelly Clarkson returns to the coaching panel for her ninth season, following her absence in the previous season.
 The season introduces two debuting coaches for the first time since season 11; the new coaches are rapper and singer-songwriter Chance the Rapper, and singer-songwriter and former One Direction member Niall Horan.
 The three judges replaced John Legend, Gwen Stefani, and Camila Cabello, all of whom had exited the panel for this season.

 Carson Daly returned for his twenty-third season as the host.

 Mega mentor

-On February 22, 2023, it was announced that Reba McEntire will appear as the season's mega mentor for the Knockouts.
+On February 22, 2023, it was announced that Reba McEntire would appear as the season's mega mentor for the Knockouts.
 McEntire previously appeared in the show as the battle advisor for Team Blake on the show's inaugural season and as an advisor for all teams during the Top 12 live shows on season 8.
 In the battles, there were no guest battle advisors, which meant the artists were mentored for the battles solely by their coaches for the first time in the show's history.